polyswarm/polyswarm-gui/README.md

 IPFS_URI=http://localhost:5001
 ```

-Once everything is running & configured, run `bounty-management` to launch the application.
+Once everything is running & configured, run `polyswarm-gui` to launch the application.

 When running from source, install node, and electron-forge.
 Run `electron-forge start` to launch.

-## Running on Rinkeby
+# Running on Rinkeby

 If a user needs to run tests and need to deploy to Rinkeby for some tests, there are a couple things to change.